 Michelle Peng won the 2016 concerto competition at UCI, and performed Ravel Piano Concerto in G Major with UCI Symphony at Barclay Theatre in Mar 2016.
 She has also been invited to perform the “Green Island Serenade” Concerto – for solo piano and symphonic band at Chiayi City International Band Festival.

 Michelle is passionate about the music.
-After receiving a Master of Business Administration in Taiwan, Michelle is currently pursuing a bachelor of piano performance at UC, Irvine.
+After receiving a Master of Business Administration in Taiwan, Michelle went on to receive her bachelor of piano performance at UC, Irvine.
 Her piano performing experiences include piano concerti, solo and chamber music.
 Besides performing Concerti, Michelle was chosen to be the solo pianist for 2017 UCI Music Showcase Concert at the Barclay Theatre.
 She was also invited to have solo recitals by local Philharmonic Societies, such as Town and Country Committee and Lido Isle Committee.
 She also performs in Senior Communities, such as Regents Point and Atria Woodbridge.
 She is also active as a collaborative pianist in chamber ensembles.

 Her major piano teachers have included Dr. Lorna Griffitt at UC, Irvine, Dr. Janice Park at Irvine Valley College and Chia-Siang Lin in Taiwan.
 She received the Robert and Marjorie Rawlins Scholarship, and has performed in the master classes for Nelita True, Trio Celeste and Theresa Kim.

 In addition to her life as a pianist, she shows considerable ability as an accomplished clarinetist.
 She has performed for numerous venues with symphonic bands for more than 10 years.